GDC 2026 // San Francisco, March 17–21 Join the conversation

 On Steam

 The original quantum game.
 Split pieces into superposition, navigate entanglement, and capture the king in every universe.
+The game that proved quantum mechanics could be a gameplay mechanic, not just a theme.

 Quantris